websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/liferay-workspace/creating-code.md

 ## Creating Projects

-[Blade CLI](../blade-cli/installing-and-updating-blade-cli.md) makes it easy to create projects in Liferay Workspace.
+[Blade CLI](../blade-cli/installing-and-updating-blade-cli.md) makes it easy to create projects in Liferay Workspace by providing pre-built project templates.
+Alternatively, you can create projects manually.

 ### Creating a Project Using Blade CLI